Websoft2019/greatticket-updated/DEPLOYMENT.md

 # Set up environment
 cp .env.production .env
-nano .env  # Update any specific settings if needed
+nano .env  # Update with your VPS-specific settings

+# Note: .env file is not tracked in Git and won't be overwritten by deployments

 # Set permissions
 sudo chown -R www-data:www-data /var/www/new.greatticket.my